jones58/jones58-hobby-page.github.io/README.md

 # hobby-page
-hobby page for founders and coders application
+This is a hobby page for my founders and coders application :)